Arnold Pannartz and Konrad Sweynheim: Church backing

 The pair shared the fate of their master, Gutenberg; they could not sell their books, and fell into want.
 The Catholic Church took an interest in the expansion of printing during that time.
 In 1472, Pannartz and Sweynheim applied to Pope Sixtus IV for Church benefices.
-From this we know that both were ecclesiastics: Pannartz of Cologne and Sweynheym of Mainz.
+This application establishes that were ecclesiastics: Pannartz of Cologne and Sweynheym of Mainz.
 Sixtus had a reversion drawn up for them, a proof of his great interest in printing.
 In 1474, Sweynheym was made a canon at St. Victor at Mainz.
 It is not known whether Pannartz also obtained benefice.
 Perhaps the pope also aided them; at any rate, they printed eighteen more works in 1472 and 1473.

 After this they separated.
 Pannartz printed by himself thirteen further volumes.
 Sweynheym took up engraving on metal and executed the fine maps for the Cosmography of Ptolemy, the first work of this kind, but died before he had finished his task.